jyoutir/powerni_news/README.md

 5. Newsletter signup section
 6. Source references

-#### Generating New Reports
+#### making new reports
 1. To generate a fresh market report:
    ```bash
    cd backend
    python3 generate_static_report.py
    ```
 2. You should see confirmation messages about the report being saved
-3. The dashboard will automatically refresh with new data
+3. The webpage will automatically refresh with new data
-4. Each report includes:
-   - Current market conditions
-   - ISEM Day Ahead predictions
-   - Latest trends and analysis
-   - Updated source references

 ### Troubleshooting